pollfish/docs/ios.md

 * **SurveyFormatRandom**
 * **SurveyFormatThirdParty**

-Below you can see an example on how you can explicitly request to test Pollfish Plaful survey format in debug mode:
+Below you can see an example on how you can explicitly request to test Pollfish Plaful Survey Format in debug mode:
 <br/><br/>
 <span style="text-decoration: underline">Objective-C:</span>
 ```